CryptozombiesHQ/cryptozombie-lessons/en/1/keccak256.md

 We want our `_generateRandomDna` function to return a (semi) random `uint`.
 How can we accomplish this?

 Ethereum has the hash function `keccak256` built in, which is a version of SHA3.
-A hash function basically maps an input into a random 256-bit hexidecimal number.
+A hash function basically maps an input into a random 256-bit hexadecimal number.
 A slight change in the input will cause a large change in the hash.

 It's useful for many purposes in Ethereum, but for right now we're just going to use it for pseudo-random number generation.